Year 1 Curriculum Project

 • For those wanting additional work -

-If they do any of this, please send it in so that they can receive house points.
+If your child does any of these, please send them in so that they can receive house points.

 ________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________